sh1Nome/md-table-align.nvim/README.md

 :MdTableAlign
 ```

 Aligns the Markdown table containing the cursor.
-The plugin only aligns on command execution—it does not auto-align.
+The plugin only aligns on command execution - it does not auto-align.

 ### Key Mapping (Optional)